 If the gross monthly income of any parent is less than the suggested value indicated in the above table, cent percent of the child care expenses are added.
 If the gross monthly income of any parent is more than the suggested value, just 75 percent of the child care expenses are added.
-The reason is that the parent is eligible for income tax credit for child care costs.
-When the income level of the parent matches the suggested value, the parent, who disburses child care expenses, is not benefited from tax credit for child care.
-CSE and Divorce North Carolina Child Support In 1975, the Congress established a national program known as CSE (Child Support Enforcement).
+The reason being the parent is eligible for income tax credit for child care costs.
+When the income level of the parent matches the suggested value, the parent who disburses child care expenses, is not benefited from tax credit for child care.
+CSE and Child Support in North Carolina Divorce In 1975, the Congress established a national program known as CSE (Child Support Enforcement).
+The governor of North Carolina has designated the North Carolina Department of Health and human services as the CSE agency.
+The general Statutes 110-128 of the state authorize the DHSS to supervise the program.
 This program offers services to the custodians of minor children irrespective of their level of income.
-The functionality of a CSE agency is as follows.
+The functionality of a CSE agency is as follows:

 |